otieno-source/phase1Project/README.md

 ### USE gh branch in my Github to see latest works.
 Thanks

+## my db.json file is in the folder "backend'. it will take like 50sec. for dbjson to fetch fully.

 ## MY HTML CODE:

 Creating an website App that parents can use to searcch for Tutors.